grisu/gricli/USAGE.md

 The current values are:

-    smp          : A job that will use one or more CPUs on a single host. mpi          : A job that will use one or more CPUs across one or more hosts using the Open MPI framework. custom       : A job that will use one or more CPUs across one or more hosts using a custom configuration.
+    single : A job that will use one CPU on one host. smp    : A job that will use one or more CPUs on one host. mpi    : A job that will use one or more CPUs across one or more hosts using the Open MPI framework.

-The number of hosts used for an mpi job can be checked after submission using the command 'print job <jobname> hostCount'.

 Please note that a 'host' is a compute node within a queue.
-Since the hardware specifications may vary between hosts in a queue, you are advised to check the properties of your queues to ensure you jobs run correctly.
+Since the hardware specifications may vary between hosts in a queue, you are advised to check the properties of the queue to ensure you jobs run correctly.
 In particular, it is important that jobs do not request more resources than are available for a given job type.
-Some tips are provided below:

-SMP

-When you select a job of this type, please ensure that the at least one host in the queue can meet the job requirements.

-MPI

-When you select a job of this type, please ensure that the requested resources do not exceed the maximum capacity of the queue.

-Custom

-Please note that is up to you to ensure your job is scheduled correctly as this job type implies you may not be relying on Open MPI to coordinate your processes.
+By default, an mpi job may schedule CPUs on any nodes in the queue.
+You may use the hostcount global to force the CPUs to be scheduled on a specific number of nodes.
+To remove this restriction, use the unset command:

+    set hostcount 2
+    unset hostcount

+If you have set the hostcount, you can check the value using the command 'print global hostcount' and after submission using the command 'print job <jobname> hostcount'.

 Example usage:

     set jobtype mpi
     print global jobtype
-    print job myjob hostCount
+    print job myjob hostcount

 ### memory

 The total memory (in MB) to be used by the job.

+The value of this global represents the amount of physical memory (RAM) to be allocated as well as the amount of virtual memory to be allocated.
+This means that if you enter the following command:

+    set memory 1024

+Your job will have 1024 MB (or 1 GB) of RAM and 1 GB of virtual memory

-The total memory is the divided amongst the cpus.
+The way memory is used depends on the jobtype.

+    single : All memory is used by one CPU. smp    : The memory is shared between one or more CPUs on a single host. mpi    : The memory is divided between the CPUs which may be on one or more hosts.

 To set the memory for the job, use the 'set' command.
 The command accepts values in the following formats:

     set memory 200    : sets memory to 200 MB
     set memory 200m   : sets memory to 200 MB
     set memory 1g     : sets memory to 1 GB (1024 MB)
     set memory 1g200m : sets memory to 1224 MB

 To view the memory of a job before submission use the command 'print global memory'.
 To view the memory of a job after submission use the command 'print job <jobname> memory.

+Please note that if you request more memory than is available for your jobtype on a given queue, the job may stay on the queue because the scheduler cannot find the appropriate resources to start the job.

 Example usage: